dreamwhite/dell-inspiron-5370-hackintosh/README.md

 For more infos: [ALCPlugFix](https://osxlatitude.com/forums/topic/11316-how-to-fix-static-noisedistortioncrackling-sound-and-combo-jack-on-laptops/)

 **N.B.** Due to macOS Catalina, the system is splitted in two partitions (/ and /Users).
-The first is read-only and in order to place the ALCPlugFix exec in /usr/bin you have to remount / with RW permissions:
+The first is read-only and in order to place the ALCPlugFix exec in /usr/bin you have to disable SIP if enabled (double check with `crsutil status`) and then remount / with RW permissions:

+`sudo su `
-`sudo mount -uw /`
+`mount -uw /`

 ## Brightness keys